livetocode/tabular-data-differ/README.md

 If you manifest some interest in this project, we could add new streams:
 - S3, allowing you to use an external storage capacity such as AWS S3
 - HTTP, allowing you to provide custom headers for authentication
-- SQL, allowing you to diff two database tables between two separate databases

 And we could add more formats:
 - XML
 - protobuff
+- SQL, allowing you to diff two database tables between two separate databases

+But with the [async iterable sources](#iterable) feature, you should be able to easily plug any kind of data source you need!